cran-task-views/Survival/Survival.md

 =============

--   The `r pkg("survminer")` package contains the function `ggsurvplot` for drawing survival curves with the 'number at risk' table.
-Other functions are also available for visual examinations of cox model assumptions.
+-   The `r pkg("survminer")` package contains the function `ggsurvplot` for drawing survival curves with the "number at risk" table.
+Other functions are also available for visual examinations of Cox model assumptions.
 -   The `r pkg("InformativeCensoring")` package multiple
     imputation methods for dealing with informative censoring.
 -   The `r pkg("discSurv")` provides data transformations,